swamya/arduino-libraries/SimplePacket/Readme.md

 To install, place the SimplePacket directory under your Arduino libraries folder.
 This is usually under ~\Documents\Arduino\libraries.
 Then restart the IDE.

 ### Usage
-Please see the Examples to find out how to use the library.
+Please see the Examples directory to find out how to use the library.